 Discouragement of bottled water at campus events, and a mandate to install drinking fountains as part of campus renovation projects.

-Installation of water bottle fill station located near 190, 100 McCaul St.
+Installation of water bottle fill station located near room 190, 100 McCaul Street.

-On going recycling program for dry-cell batteries located near 240, 100 McCaul St.
+Ongoing recycling program for dry-cell batteries located in the mailroom (Room 239, 100 McCaul Street).

-On going recycling program for printer cartridges and cell phones located near 240, 100 McCaul St. and the Service Bureaus on levels 2 and 6 at 100 McCaul St.
+Ongoing recycling program for printer cartridges and cell phones located in the mailroom (Room 239, 100 McCaul Street) and the Service Bureaus on levels 2 and 6 at 100 McCaul Street.

 Automated nightly shutdown and efficient power-management for all academic computers.